 Kidney Transplant Program.

-UC San Diego Health System’s pancreas and combined kidney-pancreas transplant program is the first and largest academic program in San Diego County.
+UC San Diego Health’s pancreas and combined kidney-pancreas transplant program is the first and largest academic program in San Diego County.

 Pancreas Transplantation: Meetings for Patients and Families